Račice (Litoměřice District)

 Račice (Ratschitz) is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 400 inhabitants.
 It is a major rowing and flatwater canoeing venue.

 Etymology

 The name is derived from the personal name Radek, meaning "the village of Radek's people".
 It was originally written as Radčice.

 Geography

 Račice is located about 17 km southeast of Litoměřice, 31 km southeast of Ústí nad Labem and 39 km north of Prague.
 It lies in the Lower Ohře Table.
-The municipality is situated in a meander of the Elbe River on its left bank, and the river forms part of the municipal border.
+The municipality is situated in a meander of the Elbe River on its left bank, and this river forms part of the municipal border.

 History

 The first written mention of Račice is from 1268.

 Transport

 The railway line from Prague to Ústí nad Labem runs through the municipality, but there is no train station.
 The municipality is served by the station in the neighbouring village of Hněvice (part of Štětí).